B'nai Mitzvah: Preparation and Celebration

 5. If you have multiple Kohanim or multiple Levi'im in your family, please consult the Rabbi as to how to distribute the aliyot.
 It may be possible to create extra aliyot to accommodate additional Kohanim or Levi’im.

 F. Including your child's siblings and friends.
 A lovely way to celebrate the multi-generational depth of our community is to include your child's friends and siblings in our worship that morning.
 Children who are already 13 may receive any of the honors described above, or may participate in our worship as described below.
-Depending upon their skills and abilities, children who have not reached the age of bar or bat mitzvah may participate by leading our congregation in singing Ashrey (page 181) or Adon Olam (page 211).
+Younger children may come on to the Bima to help lead Eyn Keloheinu and Adon Olam at the end of the service, whether they know the words or not.

 Torah Reading and Davening Assignments